2captcha/2captcha-python/README.md

 Friendly Captcha solving method.
 Returns a token.

+> [!IMPORTANT]
-> **Important:** To successfully use the received token, the captcha widget must not be loaded on the page.
+> To successfully use the received token, the captcha widget must not be loaded on the page.
 To do this, you need to abort request to `/friendlycaptcha/...module.min.js` on the page.
 When the captcha widget is already loaded on the page, there is a high probability that the received token will not work.

 ```python
 result = solver.friendly_captcha(sitekey='FCMGEMUD2KTDSQ5H',